g4v4g4i/ArgABM/README.md

 ### 2.2.2 Defining the attack relation

 On the created landscape an attack relation is added.
 Each argument has, with `attack-probability` corresponding to the theory the argument belongs to, an incoming attack from an argument belonging to another theory.
 Once the random attacks are created, the best theory (`(start 0)`), has to make sure that it is fully defended.
 It creates attacks to arguments that attack one of its arguments, until it has defended all its attacked arguments.

+In the interface a choice is made between "landscape-A" and "landscape-B", this is only relevant in the case that there are three theories, since it concerns the admissibility ratio between the second (T2) and third theory (T3).

+* On the one hand, landscape A represents a situation in which T2 and T3 are clearly worse than T1 while not being completely problematic (as would, for instance, be the case with pseudo-scientific theories).

+* On the other hand, landscape B represents a situation in which T2 is clearly worse than the other two theories, while T3 has a degree of defensibility closer to fully defensible T1.
+For example, T2 corresponds to a theory that doesn't have many successful hypotheses (e.g. they fail at offering successful explanations of the relevant phenomena), and whose arguments are thus very much attacked.
+In contrast, T3 stands for a theory that can explain many phenomena, but still less than T1.

 ### 2.2.3 Agents